seanturner026/chef-planner/README.md

 INSTRUCTIONS:

-Pasta: Boil noodles
-» Set timer for 3 minutes
+Set timer for 3 minutes

-Steak: Cook steak
+» Pasta: Boil noodles

-» Set timer for 13 minutes
+Set timer for 13 minutes

-» Pasta: Mix noodles with sauce
+» Steak: Cook steak

 » Set timer for 3 minutes.
+Pasta: Mix noodles with sauce

 All of your dishes should be finished.
 Enjoy!
 ```